Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Product Formula Representation of Measures on Dyadic Sets

 A unique solution to the equations exists if $\mu(S) \neq 0$.
 If $\mu(S) = 0$ the solution is not unique.
-To make the product coefficients unique we adopt the convention that whenever one of the "halves" of a binary set has measure zero, the product coefficients for all of the descendant sets of the zero measure "half" have zero product coefficients.
+To make the product coefficients unique we adopt the convention that whenever one of the parts of a binary set has measure zero, the product coefficients for all of the descendant sets of the zero measure part have zero product coefficients.
 This convention implies that if $\mu(S) = 0$ the solution $a_S = 0$ is chosen.

-The product coefficient $a_S$ is the amount by which the relative (conditional) measure of the left ``half'' of $S$ exceeds the relative (conditional) measure of the right ``half'' of $S$.
+The product coefficient $a_S$ is the amount by which the relative (conditional) measure of the left part of $S$ exceeds the relative (conditional) measure of the right part of $S$.
 The use of relative/conditional measure rather than absolute measure means that the product coefficients are self-rescaling.
 The product coefficients are bounded:

 Note $\left|a_S\right|=1$ only if either $\mu\left(L\left(S\right)\right) = 0$ or $\mu\left(R\left(S\right)\right) = 0$ (but not both).